codewithnaman/KafkaClusterSetupAndMonitoring/README.md

     * [3.3 Install Grafana and setup Dashboard](#33-install-grafana-and-setup-dashboard)

 # Section 1 : Kafka Cluster setup
-In this section we are going to discuss below to setup a stable Kafka Cluster
+In this section we are going perform below steps to setup a stable Kafka cluster:
 * Zookeeper Cluster
 * Kafka Cluster
 * Proper replication factor